Click 'Accept all cookies' to agree to all cookies that collect anonymous data.

 To only allow the cookies that make the site work, click 'Use essential cookies only.'
 Visit 'Set cookie preferences' to control specific cookies.

-The Scottish Surveys Core Questions (SSCQ) 2015 is the latest in a series of publications providing statistics from pooled survey responses.
+The Scottish Surveys Core Questions (SSCQ) 2016 was published in April 2018 as part of a series of publications providing statistics from pooled survey responses.
 SSCQ provides reliable and detailed information on the composition, characteristics and attitudes of Scottish households and adults across a number of topic areas including equality characteristics, housing, employment and perceptions of health and crime.

 The SSCQ gathers survey responses from identical questions in the Scottish Crime and Justice Survey, the Scottish Health Survey and the Scottish Household Survey into one output.
-The pooling of Core Questions results in an annual sample of around 21,000 respondents, providing unprecedented precision of estimates at national level.
-This sample size enables the detailed and reliable analysis of key national estimates by country of birth, ethnicity, sexual orientation, religion, age and sex, marital status, education level and economic activity, as well as tenure, car access and household type.
-SSCQ also enables a detailed sub-national analysis by Local Authority, urban-rural classification and Scottish Index of Multiple Deprivation.
+The pooling of Core Questions results in an annual sample of around 20,000 respondents, providing unprecedented precision of estimates at national level.
+This sample size enables the detailed and reliable analysis of key national estimates by ethnicity, sexual orientation, religion, age and sex, marital status, education level and economic activity, as well as tenure, car access and household type.
+SSCQ also enables a detailed sub-national analysis by local area, urban-rural classification and Scottish Index of Multiple Deprivation.